Optimising capacity allocation in networks of stochastic loss systems: A functional-form approach: Computational experiments

 \section{Computational experiments}

-In this section we report and discuss experimental results for four example stochastic networks with blocking: a Markovian tandem network, a tandem network with cross-routes, a ring network, and a canonical network.
-The goal of the experiments is to gauge and compare the accuracy and efficiency of the two algorithms presented in the previous section.
-To our knowledge there are no examples of other algorithms tailored specifically to optimise the model we consider.
-For the Markovian tandem network example we were able to derive explicit matrix analytic expressions for the objective function (see Appendix~\ref{app:MAM}) to provide a benchmark for accuracy.
-Such expressions are not possible to obtain (to our knowledge) for the other three classes of network we consider.
-Due to this we have fine-tuned a stochastic approximation implementation (see Appendix~\ref{app:StochApprox}) to benchmark the accuracy and efficiency of our approach for these examples.
+In this section {we perform extensive computational experiments to investigate and compare the performance of the core iterative algorithm of our first-phase approximation approach, reporting and discussing} experimental results for four example networks of SLSs: (a) a Markovian tandem network; (b) a tandem network with cross-routes; (c) a ring network; and (d) a canonical network.
+These network topologies are {illustrated} in Figure~\ref{fig:tops}.
+The goal of the experiments is to gauge and compare the accuracy and efficiency of our {core} algorithm, presented in the previous section, against benchmark algorithms and results.
+To our knowledge there are no examples of other algorithms tailored specifically to optimise the {networks of SLSs of interest herein}.
+For the Markovian tandem network example, we are able to derive explicit matrix-analytic expressions for the objective function (see Appendix~\ref{app:MAM}) that provide a benchmark for accuracy.
+Such expressions are not {available} for the other three example topologies of general networks of SLSs.
+For this reason, we compare the accuracy and efficiency of our {core iterative} algorithm against three benchmark algorithms: (i) a fine-tuned {SA} implementation (see Appendix~\ref{app:StochApprox}); (ii) {SO} (as implemented in Matlab 2020b with the {\sf surrogateopt} function); and (iii) {BO} (as implemented in Matlab 2020b with the {\sf bayesopt} function).

-All of the experiments are based on mean-value Monte Carlo simulations of the model.
-Given a capacity allocation $\boldsymbol c$, in order to obtain $\hat p_{r,i}(\boldsymbol c)$ the system is simulated from an initial empty state.
+In each of the experiments, all the algorithms are based on mean-value Monte Carlo simulations of the models.
+Given a capacity allocation $\boldsymbol c$, the system is simulated from an initial empty state to obtain $\hat p_{r,i}(\boldsymbol c)$.
 Time is then batched into prespecified periods of length $\tilde T$.
-At the end of each time period confidence interval sizes for all $\hat p_{r,i}(\boldsymbol c)$ are computed using the score method for Bernoulli-type data (see e.g., \cite[Example~6.16]{kroese2014statistical}) as
+At the end of each time period, approximate $95$\% confidence interval {widths} for all $\hat p_{r,i}(\boldsymbol c)$ are computed using the score method for Bernoulli-type data (see e.g., \cite[Example~6.16]{kroese2014statistical}) as follows: